-By contributing on a before-tax basis, the sample member above would save approximately \$499 per year in taxes.
+By contributing on a before-tax basis, the sample member above would save approximately \$1,030 per year in taxes.
 Contributing on a before-tax basis increases your remaining income from what it would have been if your contributions were made on an after-tax basis.

-When you receive Retirement Plan benefit payments, you will pay taxes on the money not previously taxed, but at a more favorable rate, assuming you are in a lower tax bracket while retired.
+When you receive Retirement Plan benefit payments, you will pay taxes on the money not previously taxed (any contributions you made to the retirement fund before January 1, 1984 were previously taxed), but at a more favorable rate, assuming you are in a lower tax bracket while retired.

-You, or your beneficiary, are always assured of receiving the full amount of your Contribution Accumulation (plus the accumulated value of the amount you paid for purchased service credit, if any) if your employment ends or your death occurs before you are eligible for a retirement benefit.
+You, or your beneficiary, are always assured of receiving the full amount of your Contribution Accumulation (plus the accumulated value of the amount you paid for purchased service credit, if any).